FBI agents who had accused bureau of politicization during Biden administration reach settlements

 The FBI Agents Association has warned that those terminations were done without due process.

 The settlements announced Tuesday include agents who were held up by Republican lawmakers looking to establish that the FBI during the Biden administration had become intolerant of the expression of conservative viewpoints — something Patel's predecessor, Chris Wray, vigorously denied.
-Several accused the FBI of politicization before a special House committee in 2023 investigating what Republicans assert is the “weaponization” of the federal government against conservatives.
+Several testified before a special House committee in 2023 investigating what Republicans called the “weaponization” of the federal government against conservatives.

-Democrats dismissed the testimony, calling the hearing another attempt by Republicans on the committee to help now-President Donald Trump.
+Democrats dismissed the testimony, calling the hearing another attempt by Republicans on the committee to help Trump.

 Those being reinstated include Steve Friend, who has said he was suspended and later resigned after refusing to participate in a SWAT team arrest of a Jan.
 6 suspect, and also objected to a COVID vaccine mandate.

 Another is Garret O'Boyle, who complained to Congress about the FBI's handling of Jan.
 6 investigations.
-His lawyers said he was suspended after being suspected of improperly accessing and sharing case information about conservative activist group Project Veritas.
+His lawyers said he was suspended after being suspected of improperly leaking case information about conservative activist group Project Veritas to the organization, which he denied.

 Also reinstated was Zachery Schoffstall, whose lawyers say he was disciplined after he complained about the exclusion of what he believed was exculpatory information in an FBI affidavit during an investigation into a white nationalist hate group.